 Without proper fertilization, and without overseeding and other specialist lawn care tricks, your turf can quickly become patchy, brown, and unhealthy.
 And, without a good fertilizer, your lawn also becomes more vulnerable to pests and fungi.

-At Earth Development, we provide comprehensive commercial lawn maintenance and landscaping services.
+At Earth Development, we provide comprehensive commercial lawn maintenance services.
 We also provide a wealth of information to readers right here on our website, so in this piece, we will explore the best type of fertilizer for lawns, how you can choose the right one, and other steps you can take to ensure your lawn stays healthy.

 What Makes A Complete Fertilizer?